Thomas A. Wornham: Later career

 Following the Japanese surrender in August 1945, Wornham commanded his regiment during the occupation duties in Japan until he was ordered back to the United States in December 1945.
 For his service in Japan, Wornham received the Bronze Star Medal.
 He was subsequently assigned to the Office of the Deputy Chief of Naval Operations for Personnel in Washington, D.C., as Marine Corps liaison officer.

 Wornham served in this capacity only until September 1947, when he was assigned to the Naval Amphibious Base Little Creek, Virginia as deputy chief of staff and officer in charge of Troop Training Unit, Amphibious Training Command, Atlantic Fleet.
 He was subsequently appointed chief of staff of that unit in January 1948.
 Wornham served in that capacity until July 1949, when he was assigned to the senior course at Naval War College.
 He graduated in June 1950 and was appointed director of the Senior School within Marine Corps School at Quantico base.

 During the Korean War, Wornham was transferred to the 1st Marine Regiment, where he relieved Colonel Wilburt S. Brown in July 1951.
 The regiment participated in combat at East, Central and Western fronts where Colonel Wornham distinguished himself during the fighting in Inje region.
 He was subsequently decorated with the Legion of Merit with Combat "V".
 He remained in command of the regiment until the beginning of October 1951, when he was succeeded by Colonel Sidney S. Wade.
 He was subsequently appointed chief of staff of Fleet Marine Force, Pacific.

 Colonel Wornham returned to Washington, D.C., in February 1952 and was assigned to Headquarters Marine Corps as assistant chief of staff for operations and training.
 While serving in this capacity, he was promoted to the rank of brigadier general in July 1952.

 Wornham was promoted to the rank of major general in May 1955 and subsequently relieved Major General James P. Riseley as commanding general of the 3rd Marine Division stationed at Camp Courtney, Okinawa in July 1955.
 Wornham commanded 3rd Division during the defense duties of the Far Eastern area until the end of July 1956, when he was relieved by Major General Victor H. Krulak.

-Major General Wornham almost immediately returned to the United States and was appointed commanding general of the Marine Corps Recruit Depot San Diego, California.
+Major General Wornham almost immediately returned to the United States and was appointed commanding general of Marine Corps Recruit Depot San Diego, California.
 His new task was to train new recruits, which were subsequently assigned to other Marine units.

 His final assignment came in October 1959, when he was appointed commanding general of the Fleet Marine Force, Pacific, the largest maritime landing force in the world.
 Wornham was promoted to the rank of lieutenant general the next month.

 For his distinguished service in this capacity, he was decorated with the Navy Distinguished Service Medal.

 Wornham was relieved by Lieutenant General Alan Shapley on March 31, 1961, and subsequently retired from the Marine Corps the following day.